Among others, Lee Blackall is asking if WikiPedia should cost six million dollars in light of the budget details released by Jimmy Wales.

 I’d take a $6,000,000 Wikipedia any day, even over Steve Austin.

-The post "We Have the Tools, the Technology, to Make the Worlds First Bionic WikiPedia" was originally assembled from spare parts of a 1957 Chevy at CogDogBlog (http://cogdogblog.com/2009/01/bionic-wikipedia/) on January 1, 2009.
+The post "We Have the Tools, the Technology, to Make the Worlds First Bionic WikiPedia" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2009/01/bionic-wikipedia/) on January 1, 2009.